This post may contain affiliate links, from which we earn an income.

 Plenty of people will tell you Iceland is one of a kind, and all of them are completely right.
 But if you’re going to do just one thing on your Iceland road trip, make it snorkeling at Silfra, you won’t regret it!

 Explored by Jessica at Uprooted Traveler

-If you’re making your way around the Ring Road, one of the best things to explore in southwestern Iceland is the Reykjadalur Hot Springs.
+If you’re making your way around the Ring Road, one of the best things to explore in southwestern Iceland is Reykjadalur Hot Springs.
 You can easily visit Reykjadalar hot springs on shorter road trips in Iceland, because of its proximity to Reykjavik and the traditional Golden Circle attractions.

 The springs are located in a river tucked away amongst the vibrant green mountains of the Reykjadalur valley.
-To get to the springs, you’ll need to drive to the small town of Hveragerði (about 45 minutes southwest of Reykjavik) and navigate to the Reykjadalur Café, which both serves as a great spot to grab coffee and a handy point to plug into your GPS to get to the trailhead.
+To get to the springs, you’ll need to drive to the small town of Hveragerði (about 45 minutes southwest of Reykjavik) and navigate to the Reykjadalur Café, which both serves as a great spot to grab a coffee and a handy point to plug into your GPS to get to the trailhead.